Red Legs Greaves: Piratical career

 During this time, concerned for his survival, he attempted to escape his servitude and successfully managed to swim across Carlisle Bay, stowing away on a ship preparing to leave Barbados.
-Although he assumed the vessel was a merchantship on its way to a far off port, the ship was actually a pirate ship commanded by a Captain Hawkins.
+Although he assumed the vessel was a merchant ship on its way to a far-off port, the ship was actually a pirate ship commanded by a Captain Hawkins.
 Hawkins was known throughout the Caribbean as an unusually cruel pirate, often torturing captives, especially women, and rarely showing mercy to the crews of ships he attacked.
 Although feared by his crew, he was respected and very successful in capturing rich prizes.

 After being discovered on board, Greaves was given the option of signing with the crew "offering the articles on a platter along with a pistol".
 Although reluctant to join the crew under force, Greaves showed promise and quickly gained a reputation as a capable and efficient sailor.

 However, he soon grew to resent and hate Captain Hawkins, both for being forced into his crew as for his distaste for brutality towards captured prisoners.
 The two eventually fought a duel, often claimed to be over the torture of a prisoner, although it is more likely Hawkins attacked Greaves for failing to obey his orders.
 During the fight, Greaves killed Hawkins and was elected by the crew to succeed Hawkins as captain.

 Captain Greaves

 Accepting their request, Greaves rewrote the Ship's Articles, specifically prohibiting the mistreatment of prisoners and allowing the surrender of merchant captains during battle.
 Throughout the decade, Greaves found great success as well as gaining a reputation as an honorable captain widely known for his humane treatment of prisoners and never participating in the raiding of poor coastal villages.

 Around 1675, he captured Margarita Island off the coast of Venezuela.
-After capturing the local Spanish fleet, he turned their guns against the island's coastal defences and successfully stormed the town.
-After taking a large amount of pearls and gold, he soon left without further looting the town or harming the inhabitants.
+After capturing the local Spanish fleet, he turned their guns against the island's coastal defenses and successfully stormed the town.
+After taking a large number of pearls and gold, he soon left without further looting the town or harming the inhabitants.